How Would an Obamacare Repeal Impact Medicare?

 The ACA reduced payments to Medicare Advantage plans, so if these plans were paid more, they might pass along the savings to members.
 They might also decide to add more benefits not covered under Medicare Part A and Part B (like routine dental care, for example).

 Another way an Obamacare repeal might affect Medicare beneficiaries has to do with hospital readmissions.
 The National Institutes of Health reported in 2015 that hospital readmissions had declined since the ACA was passed in 2010.
 Of course, that can affect the general population, not just those on Medicare.
-But people on Medicare are generally more likely to need hospital care than younger people,
+But people on Medicare are generally more likely to need hospital care than those not on Medicare.

 An Obamacare repeal of the ACA Marketplace